Grahack/profgra.org/content/sng/USA for Africa - We are the world.md

 ---
-title: USA for Africa - We are the world
+title: "USA for Africa - We are the world"
 tags:
     - -draft
     - musique/chanson